 If the authenticity of the illness is in doubt, the school may ask parents to provide medical evidence, such as a doctor’s note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.

 If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised, and parents will be notified of this in advance.

 Where possible appointments should be made outside of the school hours.
 Proof of appointments will be required for any child taken out of school.
 We do not expect a child to miss a whole day of school to attend an appointment which would either be a morning or afternoon.

 There is clear evidence that shows an impact on your child’s education and exam results if attendance is not consistently at 96% and above throughout their schooling.
 Please see the following table to explain how many days the percentages equate to:

-All children are expected to be in school for the right time everyday without exception.
-In unforeseen circumstances, that are outside of your control, where your child may be late e.g. car broken down you should call the school office and inform a member of staff.
+All children are expected to be in school for the right time every day without exception.
+In unforeseen circumstances, which are outside of your control, where your child may be late e.g. car broken down you should call the school office and inform a member of staff.
 As with all attendance we monitor very closely any children who arrive late.